kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-blockhash.md

 #### Response header

-The response header parameters are the same for all successful and unsuccessful requests.
+The response header parameters are the same for all successful and unsuccessful Chainweb node requests.

 | Parameter | Type | Description
 | --------- | ---- | -----------